-5D works with the Army, Marines, Air Force, Navy and defense subcontractors to develop unmanned system behaviors and plug and play mission payloads that increase performance and reduce workload for Warfighters.
+5D works with the U.S. Military and defense subcontractors to develop unmanned system behaviors and plug and play mission payloads that increase performance and reduce workload for Warfighters.

-Our graphical interface and tasking software, ICE™, provides intuitive tasking and improved situation awareness across in a wide variety of tactical situations.
-Our robot-side BE™ software enables the robot to make critical searching and navigation, reducing workload and distraction.
+Our graphical interface and tasking software, ICE™, provides intuitive tasking and improved situation awareness across a wide variety of tactical situations.
+Our robot-side BE™ software enables the robot to search and navigate, reducing workload and distraction.
 The 5D focus is on providing responsive, real-time collaborative control especially in dynamic, complex environments.

-5D robot-side Behavior Engine (BE™) software runs on unmanned ground vehicles (UGVs), unattended ground sensors (UGS), manned vehicles, unmanned aerial systems (UAS) or other distributed military assets.
+5D robot-side Behavior Engine (BE™) software runs on unmanned ground vehicles (UGVs), unattended ground sensors (UGS).
 This software includes robust behaviors for reactive guarded motion, obstacle avoidance and follow, as well as deliberative behaviors for mapping, localization, waypoint navigation and path planning.
 It also allows plug and play of many different sensors.

-5D Robotics has developed an IEDD kit capability that can plug-and-play a number of battle-tested sensors for detecting and analyzing explosive threats across many different robots and arms.
-We are working on projects funded by the Joint Improvised Explosive Device Defeat Organization (JIEDDO) and US Army Project Manager for IEDD to expand those capabilities and add additional IEDD sensing and neutralization capabilities to the kit.
-These projects will simplify and improve standoff control and provide new capabilities for scanning for buried objects, trip wires, other explosive devices and enable spot checking of suspect items such as guard rails, trash, etc. The IEDD kit includes 5D software, appropriate perception and hazard sensors, a scanning arm/manipulator, neutralizers, an operator control unit, and wireless communications.
-5D’s IEDD kit capability gives Warfighters the flexibility that is essential to address the wide variety of threats they face.Mapping Tunnels
+5D Robotics has developed an IEDD capability that can plug-and-play a number of sensors for detecting and analyzing explosive threats.
+We have worked on projects funded by the Joint Improvised Explosive Device Defeat Organization (JIEDDO) and US Army Project Manager for IEDD to expand those capabilities and add additional IEDD sensing and neutralization capabilities.
+These projects will simplify and improve standoff control and provide new capabilities for scanning for buried objects, trip wires and other explosive devices.

-The 5D BE™ can be used to provide high-speed follow using a combination of laser tracking and UWB tag tracking.
-This capability allows the robot to track even in non-line-of-sight environments and is fast enough to follow at a sprint speed and sufficiently safe and agile to follow people through dense urban and forested settings.
+The 5D BE™ can be used to provide “follow-me” using a combination of laser tracking and UWB tag tracking.
 The goal is to carry equipment for the soldier and ensure that the robot can keep up autonomously without requiring warfighter control.
 At times, the robot can also be cued to go ahead to look for hazards and scout out the way ahead.
 The 5D follow capability includes the ability to “wagon-train” heterogeneous autonomous vehicles as well as have robotic vehicles follow a manned vehicle.